 What Is a Hypervisor?

 A hypervisor is software that allocates a computer’s hardware resources among virtual machines (VMs), allowing multiple VMs to run simultaneously on a single physical machine.
-These are the details on how they work, their types, benefits and risks.
+Here's how they work, their types, benefits and risks.

 Written by Eric Kleppen